javers/javers.github.io/_posts/2017-12-28-javers-vs-envers-comparision.md

 ## Querying contest

-Some applications do data audit only just in case.
+Some applications have data audit implemented only just in case.
 For example, in case of an unexpected and intimidating visit of an IT auditor asking you questions.
 In this scenario, an application doesn’t need to have any special UI for browsing audit data.
 Any developer can connect directly to a database, generate some reports and make auditor happy.